anaoum/pico-jlink-template/README.md

-# Raspberry Pi Pico/J-Link/CMake/VSCode Project Template
+# Raspberry Pi Pico/J-Link/CMake/VSCode Template

 This repository contains a sample project for programming the Raspberry Pi Pico (and all RP2040-based boards) using the following tool stack:
 * [Raspberry Pi Pico SDK](https://github.com/raspberrypi/pico-sdk)